Owen-C137/Genesis-Model2Bo3-/README.md

 ![Model2Bo3](converter/genesis_text.png)

+> **Development Note:** This tool was developed with the assistance of **GitHub Copilot**, an AI-powered coding assistant.
+Copilot helped accelerate development, implement complex features, and create comprehensive documentation.

 Convert game models from various formats to Call of Duty Black Ops 3 format (XMODEL_EXPORT) with automatic texture handling, material preservation, and folder structure management.

 **Currently Supports:**